danilr16/End-Of-Line/README.md

-# VideoGame End Of Line
+# Video Game End Of Line
 Small project based on spring-petclinic for teaching SPA architectures with react, java and spring developer for teaching DP1 at the Software Engineering degree of University of Sevilla.

 This is a fork of https://github.com/spring-projects/spring-petclinic  The main changes that have been performed were: